ºÚÁϵ¼º½ Participates in National Hunger and Homelessness Awareness Week

 November 11 through 18 is , an annual program where people come together across the country to draw attention to the problems of hunger and homelessness.

-Participate in an array of programs in support of Bear Bytes and the Grizzly Cupboard to bring awareness to basic needs issues on campus and across the country.
+Participate in an array of programs throughout the week in support of Bear Bytes and the Grizzly Cupboard to bring awareness to basic needs issues on campus and across the country.

 November 13